 Use Moz’s Free Domain SEO Analysis tool to check a site’s DA score.
 If the score is between 70 to 100, it is a great source to link externally.
 This tool also shows the number of backlinks a website has and how many keywords it ranks for.

 Here are some WordPress SEO tips on adding external links:

 - Avoid paywalled links.
-Readers should be able to immediately access the content you are featuring without subscribing or signing up.
+Readers should be able to immediately access the content you’re linking to without subscribing or signing up.

 - Open the links in a new tab.
-Readers will be able to navigate between your site and the external link.
+Therefore, readers can navigate between your site and the external link.

 - Reach out to the website owner.
 Inform them that you have included links to their content and ask whether they’d like to link to yours.

 - Check the published or last modified date.
 Avoid referring to content older than two years, as the information will likely be outdated.